This article was updated on 24th July 2018. Welcome to Brazil

-With a population of more than 180 million and covering almost half of South America, Brazil is the world’s fifth largest country in terms of both area and population.
-Brazil currently has a high urbanization rate, with around 80 percent of Brazilians living in urban areas.
-This creates significant social and environmental issues in and around these cities.
-São Paulo is one of the world's largest urban areas and known for pollution, overcrowding, and poverty.
+With a population of more than 180 million and covering almost half of South America in land mass, Brazil is the world’s fifth largest country in terms of both area and population.
+Brazil also currently has a high urbanization rate, with around 80 percent of Brazilians living in urban areas, that has caused significant social and environmental issues to arise both in and around these cities.
+As one of Brazil’s largest urban areas, São Paulo is also known for its high pollution, overcrowding, and poverty rates.

-Brazil is also home to the Amazon River Basin – the largest rain forest on Earth.
-Hot and humid both day and night, the Amazon River Basin is home to thousands of known plant and animal species – as well as countless undiscovered species.
-The rain forest is also a major carbon sink, meaning it sequesters vast amounts of global carbon dioxide.
+Brazil is also home to the Amazon River Basin, which is the largest rain forest on Earth.
+Hot and humid both day and night, the Amazon River Basin is home to thousands of known plant and animal species, as well as countless species that have yet to be discovered.
+Despite this ecological and animal diversity, the Amazon rain forest is also a major carbon sink, meaning it sequesters vast amounts of global carbon dioxide.